 How Baristas Make Drip Coffees

-This is the most common form of drip coffee, which is widely used by baristas.
-You lay a disposable filter in the cone shaped portion of the machine, put in your coffee grounds, and fill water into the back of the machine.
+This is the most common form of drip coffee, which is widely used by baristas and removes the risk of human error.
+You lay a disposable paper filter in the cone shaped portion of the machine, put in your coffee grounds, and fill water into the back of the machine.

 Typically, you’ll want to put in 7 grams of coffee and 125ml of water for each cup of water you're preparing.
 The water will need to be heated to 195 degrees Fahrenheit, and it will take around 5 minutes to brew.

 The brewing bag itself sits directly in the cup you’re pouring into, and you put the coffee grounds inside.

 You’ll then want to leave the drip bag in there for roughly 2 minutes to infuse the flavor.